.pdf(5mb)

 Three internal workshops coordinated the work and formed the basis for defining goals and behavioural challenges, using a methodology called the Behaviour Journey.
 Surveys collected through a question box generated around 130 responses, which, together with spontaneous conversations, showed that the square was appreciated but could be strengthened as a social meeting place.
 Four key factors were identified as important for encouraging people to greet one another: unexpected events, moments of surprise, curiosity, and shared elements like children or dogs.

 Observations showed that children quickly engaged with the furniture, and that adults often approached together with their children.
 This led to longer stays and more spontaneous encounters in the square.
-In 2025, the City of Stockholm will upgrade Riksdalertorget, including renewed furnishings, more seating, and a small outdoor stage.
+The work was also summarised in a final report, which you can find further down the page.

 ArkDes